suttonsam862/RichHabitsOMS/replit.md

 # ThreadCraft - Custom Clothing Order Management System

 ## Overview
 ThreadCraft is a comprehensive full-stack web application designed for managing custom clothing orders.
 It streamlines the entire process from client intake and design coordination to production tracking and final delivery.
-The system features role-based access control, integrated payment processing, and aims to provide an efficient solution for custom clothing businesses.
+The system features role-based access control, integrated payment processing, and comprehensive product library management with historical data tracking.
+The platform provides an efficient solution for custom clothing businesses with advanced metadata management and designer attribution systems.

 ## User Preferences
 Preferred communication style: Simple, everyday language.